crukci-bioinformatics/mga2/README.md

 The second argument is the basename of the index files to write.
-A genome details file (`genomes.csv`) maps the basename for each indexed genome to a more user-friendly name for the species and provides synonyms used for looking up the species expected for each sample or dataset given in the sample sheet.
+A genome details file (`genomes.csv`) maps the basename for each indexed genome to a more user-friendly name for the species and provides synonyms used for looking up the species expected for each sample or dataset as entered in the sample sheet.

 MGA looks for the bowtie indexes in a single directory.
 By default, MGA expects this to be called `bowtie_indexes`, a subdirectory within the current working